PROF 3505 - Undergraduate Professions Virtual Internship

-As well as regularly attending the workplace, students can meet with the course coordinator to discuss assessment requirements and tasks.
+Learning Activities SummaryStudents can meet with the academic supervisor to discuss assessment requirements and tasks.

-The course coordinator will be available throughout the duration of the work placement to advise or assist you with any content-related issues you face on the internship.
+The academic staff member will be available throughout the duration of the placement to advise or assist you with any content-related issues you face in the workplace.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.